Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 22/05/2014 (Build 265):
+	- Added new BoneWall icon for the minimap (Thanks remi.D!)
+	- Mod updater now shows a list of the mods that have been updated.

 - 21/05/2014 (Build 265):
 	- Ammo, medpacks and catpacks now ignore the vertical element for pickup by marines.
 This should mitigate some of the problems commanders have with weird geometry in levels blocking their drops.
 (Thanks kmg!)
 	- Added Bonewall minimap icon.
 (Thanks kmg, remi.D!)